microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 1. Go back to all sections that appear with a gray circle and complete those sections.
 1. Ensure all sections pass except **Technical configuration**, which will be addressed in the next lab.

-## Congratulations
+**Congratulation!** You have finished this lab.

-You are done with this lab.
+If you are in a live class setting, please raise your hand in Microsoft Teams to indicate you are done with the lab..